u-ashish/shishyko-site/content/essays/public-systems-of-science.md

 Ideas like Discourse Graphs point to what’s possible: a future where scientists and innovators can disseminate knowledge faster, scale with the explosion of information, leverage evidence at scale, receive credit that reflects their real contributions, and spark transformative insights beyond their own epistemic bubbles.

-All of this sits within a broader, public system of science where knowledge is shared as it’s built, not only after it’s polished; and where the system of scientific inquiry invites openness and reuse without compromising credit.

-Such a future [needs new infrastructure](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=4EXyZ14AAAAJ&sortby=pubdate&citation_for_view=4EXyZ14AAAAJ:SIv7DqKytYAC) where scientists, funders, investors, and innovators are incentivized to share knowledge faster, to build and evolve ideas together, in the open.
-It’s not going to build itself, and it’s certainly not going to be built through top-down, hierarchical coordination.
+Such a future [needs new infrastructure](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=4EXyZ14AAAAJ&sortby=pubdate&citation_for_view=4EXyZ14AAAAJ:SIv7DqKytYAC) where scientists, funders, and others are incentivized to share knowledge as it's built, in the open.
+This infrastructure isn't going to build itself, and it certainly won't be built through top-down, hierarchical coordination.
 Like the Bazaar, it may be messy, but I’ll bet the end result is far more powerful than we’ve dared to imagine.

-As I continue this series and conceptually explore what it means to be an augmented scientist that works iteratively, in public, I’d love to hear from anyone excited by or completely against this future.
-Please get in touch at shishyko@gmail.com to lend your voice!
+As I continue this series and conceptually explore what it means to be an augmented scientist that works iteratively, in public, and what has to be systemically true to support that individual, I’d love to hear from anyone excited by, or completely against this future.
+Please get in touch at shishyko@gmail.com to lend your voice (or yell at me)!

 *Many thanks to Niko McCarthy, John Wilbanks, and Karthik Ram for listening to me babble about this in recent conversations.*